gregdetre/healthyselfjournal/docs/research/SOCRATIC_QUESTIONING_TECHNIQUES.md

 ### Adaptive Question Design

-**Context Integration**: For voice journaling applications, questions should integrate current session transcripts, recent session summaries, and established question banks for variety and continuity.
+**Context Integration**: For voice journaling applications, questions should integrate current session transcripts, recent session summaries, and embedded example questions for variety and continuity.

 **Branching Logic**: Implement adaptive branching based on:
 - **First-time topics**: Use Socratic exploration to help users discover new insights